Sora people: Social life

-The Sora have a traditional political organization at each village and region, having hereditary post of Gomango (or Gamong; secular head), Buyya (or Buya; religious head), Mondal, Raito, and Barik (messenger).
+The Sora have a traditional political organisation at each village and region, having hereditary post of Gomango (or Gamong; secular head), Buyya (or Buya; religious head), Mondal, Raito, and Barik (messenger).
 The Soras have made history in pre-British and British period and post independence as a community known for their economic and political integrity.

 They practice shifting cultivation and the men hunt.
 A weekly market, called shandies, is an important role in the society, in the economy and in culture exchanges with other tribes and Western culture.